 Leave a comment

-I Found God today in thoughtful letters from my prayer group.
+I Found God today in a reconnection.

 Leave a comment